In collaboration with the PGCE English programme we offer two pathways for training teachers who wish to teach both Drama and English.

-We have excellent relationships with schools in London, Essex and Hertfordshire and during your studies, you will undertake teaching placements in at least two secondary schools and have the chance to acquire skills in the application of new technologies in teaching and learning.
+We have excellent relationships with schools across Greater London and during your studies, you will undertake teaching placements in at least two secondary schools and have the chance to acquire skills in the application of new technologies in teaching and learning.
 Schools are carefully selected to suit each individual and expose them to a variety of imaginative and thought provoking learning strategies.
 Key experts from our partner schools are on hand to offer invaluable mentoring and support.

-Through interactive workshops, tutorials, lectures and debates, this one-year full-time course enables you to meet and exceed the national standards for the award of qualified teacher status.
+Through interactive workshops, tutorials, lectures and debates, this one-year full-time course enables you to meet and exceed the Teachers’ Standards for the award of qualified teacher status.

 Sign up now to receive more information about studying at Middlesex University London.

 You will critically evaluate the effectiveness of a wide range of resources and your own lesson plans.
-You will analyse research data and critically evaluate how research has contributed to the knowledge and understanding of how to teach your both Drama and English effectively.
+You will analyse research data and critically evaluate how research has contributed to the knowledge and understanding of how to teach both English and Drama effectively.

 You will gain experience of teaching across Key Stage 3 and 4 with an overview of the Key Stage 5 curriculum.
 Your main subject for QTS assessment could be either English or Drama depending on your background.
 This will be agreed with the Programme Leader following application and interview; the agreed subject will inform the assessment of bursary eligibility.